 The measurement world changes fast, which is why our upcoming Annual Conference acts as a place where people can catch up with what’s happening, hear from leading experts and reflect on where to go next.
 Our plasticine creations—Data Girl and Measurement Boy—give a more rousing overview of the programme in our short film!

-I wonder if I was the only person in the country not to be shocked by the recent programme on Channel 4 'Kids don't count' which highlighted the failure of our schools to teach children basic numeracy.
-It reported that 1 in 5 children leaving primary school fail to achieve the expected standard in numeracy, nearly half our children fail to achieve a grade A-C at GCSE, and many adults (including primary teachers) can't do basic sums.
+Channel 4 'Kids don't count' reported that 1 in 5 children leaving primary school fail to achieve the expected standard in numeracy, nearly half our children fail to achieve a grade A-C at GCSE, and many adults (including primary teachers) can't do basic sums.

 The Comic Relief video of Ed Sheeran in Liberia has been branded 'poverty tourism' by the annual Radi-Aid awards.
-The debate around its content highlights the difficult calls charities must make to impact their chosen causes.
-But it also prompts charities to think hard about how they're depicting the people and causes they work for.
+It also prompts charities to think hard about how they're depicting the people and causes they work for.
 Katy Murray explores.